Q: Who chooses the president of the University of Colorado?

 Q: Why doesn’t the Board of Regents bring forward several finalists so the university community can have a voice in the selection?

 A: The board has the option to bring more than one finalist forward.
 It will ensure the university community has a voice in the process by engaging them in deliberate ways while also carefully considering input/feedback provided electronically.
-The Board will also empanel a search committee whose membership includes representation from a diverse cross section of the CU community.
+The Board also empaneled a search committee whose membership includes representation from a diverse cross section of the CU community, internally and externally.

 Q: What happens after the board names a finalist or finalists?